Community Midwives of Toronto

 Lisa Thacker, RM

 Lisa began working with Community Midwives of Toronto in 2017 after receiving her Bachelor of Health Sciences in Midwifery from Ryerson University.
-She previously completed a BSc in Health Studies from the University of Waterloo in 2003, and worked in the fields of global health, food and nutrition, and teaching classical yoga. |
+She previously completed a BSc in Health Studies from the University of Waterloo in 2003, and worked in the fields of global health, food and nutrition, and teaching classical yoga.

 Bridget has been practising midwifery in Toronto for over 25 years.
 She was one of the first 60 midwives to be regulated in Ontario in 1994 following completion of the Michener Midwifery Program.
 Her education includes a Bachelor of Arts in history and an MA in women’s studies, and she is an Assistant Professor in the Midwifery Education Programme at McMaster University.
 She is the past president of the Association of Ontario Midwives and served for three years as the President of the International Confederation of Midwives.
 Bridget is a founding Partner of Community Midwives of Toronto (1994).

-Jen Goldberg, RM - Currently on Leave
+Jen Goldberg, RM - Affiliate

 Jen has been practising midwifery for over 20 years.
 After completing a midwifery apprenticeship in Texas, she practiced midwifery in California and Mexico.
 In 2001 she became registered with the College of Midwives of Ontario through the Prior Learning and Experience Assessment (PLEA) program and joined Community Midwives of Toronto, where she has been a Partner since 2003.
 Jen is a clinical preceptor at the Midwifery Education Program.
 She has a Bachelor of Science in Microbiology and Immunology from McGill University and is currently working towards a Master of Public Health (Family and Community Medicine) at the Dalla Lana School of Public Health at the University of Toronto.
 Jen provides culturally competent care to queer and trans people.
 She speaks Spanish.